 There’s been recent investment in the Cottesmore Talks programme, which sees outside speakers come to give educational and inspirational presentations.
 Local primary schools are also invited to attend.

-Science was a recent focus and sculptor Eve Shepherd and politician Baroness Warsi have been among speakers on other subjects.
+Science has been among the focuses and sculptor Eve Shepherd and politician Baroness Warsi have spoken on other subjects.
 The head is hoping to get a big name in musicals for a future event.

 An annual Arts Week is held in the summer term with children working in groups to produce projects and performances.
 A professional actor visits to teach drama.

 There’s also a prep school production each November with pupils from 7 – 13 involved.
 LAMDA lessons and exams are offered at the school.

 An ISI report found music outstanding at the Cottesmore.
 There’s a school orchestra and three choirs, with the chapel choir performing internationally.

 A speech and language therapist is part of the learning support team for those who need extra help.

 Over the annual World Awareness Week all subjects (plus the school kitchen) take on the theme of a particular country – often selected because it is topical.